paul-thomson/thesis/README.md

 ## Choosing a model ##
 * Feature selection
-	-do we retain question identity?
+	- do we retain question identity?
 Yes and no
 * Preliminary models
-	-Classifiers
+	- Classifiers		}
-	-Regression
+	- Regression		} For both of these explain the libraries and model details
 * Training and optimising
-	-K-fold cross validation
+	- K-fold cross validation
 * Results
 * Conclusion